csc7/PP1_CI_TGC/README.md

 </details>
 <br><br>

-9. As a client, I want to be updated with the latest news of the company, in order to know company's performance and understand current and future capabilities.
+22. As owner, I want to show where my office is, so users know where to contact and find me..

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |